Introduction to Scikit-Learn in Machine Learning

 Load and View Sample data using Scikit-learn

-The above code shows how to load and view the attributes of a sample dataset (iris flower) from sklearn.datasets.
-The total number of feature points in each category is shown in this code.
-Use the command dir(sklearn.datasets) to check all the datasets provided by this package.
-It also offers the option to generate entirely new data.
+The above code shows how to load and view the attributes of a sample dataset (iris flower) sklearn.datasets,and the total number of samples for each category is shown in this code.
+We can use the command dir(sklearn.datasets) to check all the datasets this package provides.

 import sklearn